Guppy16/rpi-access-point-no-bridge/README.md

 # rpi-access-point-no-bridge

-This is a step-by-step guide to setup an access point using your pi.
-The pi is connected to the internet via ethernet, and is broadcasting the acess point over wifi.
+This is a guide to setup an access point on your Raspberry Pi.
+The pi is connected to the internet via ethernet and is broadcasting the access point over wifi.

 I am by no means an expert - in fact I did a lot of research from multiple sources - this document is a culmination of what worked for my RPi 3B+.